 The literature component of the course focuses on British and world literature from Beowulf to the 21st century.
 Through their study of various literary genres, students will demonstrate a mature understanding of the devices and structure authors use to develop their themes.
 Textual study emphasizes critical thinking and visual literacy skills as well as research and reading strategies.
 Students in this course will continue to develop their listening, speaking and critical thinking skills through informal and formal presentations.
 Class contribution is an integral graded part of the course.
 The writing component of the course centers on the writing process during which students will learn strategies to develop, refine, revise and edit their ideas.
 To earn 4 college credits from Nashua Community College, students are required to complete the following assignments: a personal narrative, a comparison contrast essay, a process essay, and two research papers: a cause/effect paper and a persuasive analysis of a literary work.
-Students are also required to present an oral defense of their literary research paper.
+Students will engage in public speaking exercises and activities to prove their competence in this area.
 This course requires that students have strong reading and time management skills as well as particular interest in the intensive process of developing their writing.